tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 f a b = a + b
 ```

-A function can be defined with multiple "heads", each of which has a pattern for
+A function can be defined with multiple "heads", each of which has patterns for
-each of its arguments.
+its arguments.
 Because of this, our full structure for name definitions
 becomes:

 ```haskell